jgilstrap-snow/snowflake-account-usage-dashboard/README.md

 10/22 - Added `snowflake_cost_dashboard_V2.py` that includes a cache layer for the AI Services tab and speeds up subsequent page loads

+4/9 - Added Cortex Code usage in the AI Services tab.
+Added the new AI Credit pricing for Snowflake Intelligence, Cortex Agents, and Cortex Code.

 ## Features

 - **Overview**: Account-wide cost summary with yearly projections and monthly trends